Sessions in-person in boston and online across ma, me, NY & FL

 LGBTQ+ Therapy

 You deserve support, not silence.
-This is a space where you can speak openly about the pressure, the shame, and the weight you’ve been carrying and begin to feel more at home in your body.
+This is a space where you don’t have to edit yourself or stay on alert.
+You can talk openly about the pressure, fear, and self-protection you’ve been carrying, and begin to feel more grounded, more secure, and more like yourself.

 You’re carrying so much more than anyone can see.